I wrote this after I wrote part one which is HERE.

 Living Wage and Livable Income are not synonymous.
 The latter includes the former and ensures we are considering those who do not earn wages and rely on pensions and/or government income security programs.
 A livable economy is one that benefits society as a whole, not just those at the top of the income scale.

 One of the biggest threats to a livable economy and the chance for people to have a livable income is technology and in particular Artificial Intelligence.

 Artificial Intelligence (AI) is reducing the need for human intelligence and interaction.
-Systems and processes are fast becoming less reliant on human presence and more dependent on technologies that eliminate human error and/or just make things cheaper to do.
+Systems and processes are fast becoming less reliant on human presence and more dependent on technologies that eliminate human error and/or just make things cheaper and faster to do.

 There are those who suggest that the disruptions caused by technologies are dramatically improving:

 - health for people; witness how much longer people are living (in the Western world in particular);

 - learning and education;

 - how we network and communicate;

 - convenience as in “Siri, how do you spell, perpendicular?” while offering us more choice (e.g. Skip the Dishes or Uber instead of just taxis);